- 2 tablespoons olive oil

 The nori strips add a ton of flavor too.

-Every kimchi tastes slightly different.
+Kimchi: Every kimchi tastes slightly different.
 Make sure the kimchi tastes good to you, to start with.
 Some kimchi is spicier than others.
-Some kimchi is more sour than others.
+Some kimchi is sourer than others.
 Some kimchi has fish sauce in it -which is not vegan- but will help with depth of flavor.
 Taste the soup as you season it.
-You may need less vinegar, more salt, for example.
+You may need less vinegar, or more salt, for example.
 You may need to add another splash of soy sauce for depth.
 For my batch, the honey really helped balance things out, and the sesame oil, made all the difference.

 Keywords: kimchi soup, kimchi recipes, how to use kimchi, kimchi recipe ideas, recipes with kimchi, vegan kimchi soup, easy kimchi soup, quick kimchi soup, kimchi soup recipe, easy kimchi soup recipe, kimchi ramen recipe, kimchi soup with noodles, kimchi soup with tofu